Systems Physiology: Exploring Human Anatomy Through Dissection

 Cardiovascular System

 Starting with cardiac anatomy, the heart was examined in detail during the cardiovascular section.
-Chambers, major blood vessels, and valves were identified, with attention given to how blood flow is regulated.
+Chambers, major blood vessels, valves, and heart strings were identified, with attention given to how blood flow is regulated throughout the organ.

 Specimens allowed comparison of oxygenated and deoxygenated circulation within the heart.
-As understanding developed, the role of cardiac structure in maintaining efficient circulation became clearer.
+Observation of the heart’s internal structure highlighted how specialised tissues and supporting features work together to maintain efficient circulation throughout the body.

 Digestive System